-- HIKVISION and other Hikvision's trademarks and logos are the properties of Hikvision in various jurisdictions. - Other trademarks and logos mentioned are the properties of their respective owners. - HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. in the United States and other countries.
+- HIKVISION and other Hikvision's trademarks and logos are the properties of Hikvision in various jurisdictions. - Other trademarks and logos mentioned are the properties of their respective owners. - The terms HDMI and HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. in the United States and other countries.